 IB Primary Years Programme(PYP) Personal, Social and Physical Education (PSP)

-importance of rules and how they define the nature of a game; modifying existing games and creating
+- Games: Recognising the challenges presented by games; the importance of manipulating space; the categorising of games; identifying and developing appropriate skills and strategies; recognising the importance of rules and how they define the nature of a game; modifying existing games and creating new games; teamwork.

 We understand the importance of the subject contributing to all aspects of health.
 In the event of weather conditions making it unsuitable to complete the activity planned, alternative arrangements are made.
 These include class based activities around the activity (e.g. evaluating and improving work based on watching video clips from previous weeks learning) or rescheduling the activity for another day.
 If the indoor space is available, the activity is taught inside with modification or adaptation still allowing the learning intentions to be achieved.

-Within KS2 Cherry Orchard PE we follow the National Curriculum for Physical education we also incorporate the PYP from the International baccalaureate within our Physical education.
+Within KS2 Cherry Orchard P.E. we follow the National Curriculum for Physical Education we also incorporate the PYP from the International baccalaureate within our Physical Education.
 We continue to discover different aspects of physical education, exploring these aspects through a multitude of different sports and games.
 During KS2 our students look to develop more complex movements, they do this with the solid foundations of their fundamental movement skills which they learnt in the EYFS and KS1 years.
-Within PE like in KS1 we have short term, medium term and long term aims for the school year in KS2.
+Within P.E. like in KS1 we have short term, medium term and long term aims for the school year in KS2.
 Our short term outcome is to develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 Our medium term plan is to Develop flexibility, strength, technique, control and balance through a variety of games and activities.
-We use the International baccalaureate aims for games which states we recognize the challenges presented by games; the importance of manipulating space; the categorizing of games; identifying and developing appropriate skills and strategies; recognizing the importance of rules and how they define the nature of a game; modifying existing games and creating new games; teamwork.
-Finally our long term plan is to Develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own succ
+We use the International baccalaureate aims for games which states we recognise the challenges presented by games; the importance of manipulating space; the categorising of games; identifying and developing appropriate skills and strategies; recognising the importance of rules and how they define the nature of a game; modifying existing games and creating new games; teamwork.
+Finally our long term plan is to Develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.

 Clothing and Footwear

-Black trainers or plimsolls – that fit properly and are different to shoes worn in scho
+- Black trainers or plimsolls (that fit properly and are different to shoes worn in school)